David A. Kenny

 Acknowledgements

 I wish to thank my many collaborators who worked with me on the topic of mediation.
 They include Charles Judd, Reuben Baron, Niall Bolger, Rick Hoyle, David MacKinnon, Matthew Fritz, Gary McClelland, Thomas Ledermann, Siegfried Macho, and Josephine Korchmaros.
 I also thank Amanda Montoya, Tyler VanderWeele, Donna Coffman and especially David MacKinnon, all of whom I have consulted for help on specific topics, but none of whom have reviewed the entire page.
 Only I am responsible for any errors or any misleading statements on this page.
-Please contact me if you have suggestions or you have found errors in this webpage.
+Please contact me if you have suggestions or if you have found errors in this webpage.
+I thank Patrick Curran for doing this.

 For the Causal Inference section, I want especially to thank Judea Pearl who made several very helpful suggestions.
 (Go to Pearl's blog discussion of an earlier version of this section.)
 I also thank Tom Loeys and Haeike Josephy who reviewed an early version of this section, and Pierre-Olivier Bédard and Julian Schuessler who spotted errors.